Personal Training Prices

 When can I start?

 NOW!
-Simply stop by the Campus Recreation office or call 817-257-PLAY to make your appointment (appointments must be set 48 hours in advance).
+Simply stop by the Campus Recreation and Wellness Promotion office or call 817-257-PLAY to make your appointment (appointments with a personal trainer must be set 48 hours in advance).
+All new clients will need to complete paperwork which can be found by following this link: Client Welcome Packet.
+You may complete this paperwork before you visit the office to purchase sessions and schedule an appointment.

 All initial appointments must be done in person due to a health history questionnaire that must be filled out prior to the appointment.
 This information is private and will be used only to determine if a physician’s clearance is needed based upon ACSM guidelines.